Bethlehem Line

+As of the 2020s, advocates are pushing for the return of rail service to Quakertown on the Bethlehem Branch.

 History

 The route between Philadelphia and Bethlehem was constructed in the 19th century by the North Pennsylvania Railroad, a forerunner of the Reading Company.
 The Reading continued to operate passenger services between the two cities into the 20th century; at one time Bethlehem was a major interchange with the Lehigh Valley Railroad and the Central Railroad of New Jersey.
 Commuter services survived into the Conrail era but fell victim to SEPTA's decision in 1981 to eliminate diesel services.
-Service between Bethlehem and Quakertown ended on July 1, 1981; service between Quakertown and Lansdale followed on July 26.
+Service between Bethlehem and Quakertown ended on July 1, 1981; service between Quakertown and Lansdale ended on July 26.

 Stations

 Bethlehem trains made the following station stops; stations indicated with italics closed prior to the discontinuation of service in 1981.
 Mileage and fare zones are from the July 30, 1978 timetable.